During the lease term in Southbridge

 - When landlords don't yet know their new address

-- Vetting renters in Southbridge
+- Vetting tenants in Southbridge